microsoft/msticpy/docs/source/data_acquisition/AzureData.rst

 resource.
 AZURE_DATA_CONNECTOR.get_resources() returns a pandas DataFrame with details on all resources within a Subscription or Resource Group.
-In addition you can request full properties on each Resource with the get_props = True parmater.
-However this can take some time to return results.
+In addition, you can request full properties on each Resource with the get_props = True parmater.
+However, this can take some time to return results.

 .. code:: ipython3